Crapaud: In fiction

 The word crapaud is used extensively by fictional British soldier Richard Sharpe as a derogatory term for the French in Bernard Cornwell's novels set during the Napoleonic Wars.

 Jean Crapaud

 Jean Crapaud, also Johnny Crappeau or Johnny Crappo, as defined by Webster's Online Dictionary, "is a jocose name given to a Frenchman.
 It is intended as a national personification of the French people as a whole in much the same sense as John Bull is to the English.
 It is sometimes used as a literary device to refer to a typical Frenchman, usually in the form of Monsieur Jean Crapaud."
 The usage of the word "crapaud" in this case is similar to the derogative use of the word "frog", referencing the supposed French affinity for frog legs as a delicacy.

 Jersey Crapaud

-The name Crapaud is used in the Channel Islands to describe a person from Jersey, the name meaning toad in the local Patois languages, including Jèrriais and Guernésiais.
-Toads live in Jersey but not on the other islands.
+The name Crapaud is used in the Channel Islands to describe a person from Jersey, the name meaning "toad" in the local Patois languages, including Jèrriais and Guernésiais.
+Spiny toads live in Jersey but not on the other islands.